dougeby/IntuneDocs/InTuneDocs/DeployUse/android-mam-policy-settings.md

   Default value = **Yes**.

 - **Disable contact sync**: Choose **Yes** to prevent contact information from syncing to the native address book app on the device.
-If you choose **No**, the app will save the contact information to the native address book app on the device.<br/>When you do a selective wipe to remove company data, contacts synced directly from the app to the native address book are removed.
+If you choose **No**, the app will save the contact information to the native address book app on the device.

+  When you do a selective wipe to remove company data, contacts synced directly from the app to the native address book are removed.
 Any contacts synced from the native address book to another external source cannot be wiped.
 Currently this applies only to the Microsoft Outlook app.

   Default value = **Yes**.
 - **Disable printing**: Choose **Yes** to prevent printing company data from apps that are associated with the MAM policy.